SMTA Piano Masterclass Series

 3:45 - 5:15 pm Session 2

-Masterclass Artist Teacher: Joanne Kong and Paul Hanson, University of Richmond, VA
+Masterclass Artist Teacher: Joanne Kong, University of Richmond, VA

 Registration Process: Student entries to the masterclass are on a first-come, first-served basis.